-Developments for other uses that would increase recreational activity causing disturbance to qualifying bird species, including but not limited to holiday accommodation, hotels and leisure uses, will be assessed on a case-by-case basis under the Habitat Regulations and may be required to make full or partial contributions towards the delivery of the SAMM Strategy if appropriate.
+Developments for other uses that would increase recreational activity causing disturbance to qualifying bird species, including but not limited to holiday accommodation, hotels and leisure uses, will be assessed on a case by case basis under the Habitat Regulations and may be required to make full or partial contributions towards the delivery of the SAMM Strategy if appropriate.

-- 11.40 All proposals for new residential development, including new-build, conversions and permanent Gypsy and Traveller pitches, within a 9km Zone of Influence of the Thanet Coast and Sandwich Bay SPA will be required to pay a tariff as set out in Table 11.2, in line with the recommendations of the SAMMS 2023 for this designated site.
-The SAMMS will be subject to monitoring and review by the Council to ensure the mitigation measures are achieving the necessary outcomes.
-The tariff set out in Table 11.2 will be reviewed as part of continued monitoring of the SAMMS, and therefore may be subject to change.
-Should the tariff amounts change outside of a formal review period of this Plan, the latest tariff costs will be published on the Council's webpages.
+11.29 All proposals for new residential development within a 9km Zone of Influence of the Thanet and Sandwich Bay SPA will be required to pay a tariff as set out in Table 11.2, in line with the recommendations of the SAMM for this designated site.
 For minor developments a draft Unilateral Undertaking (UU) to address this requirement should be submitted as part of the planning application documentation.
-A template for such Unilateral Undertakings is available on the Council's webpages.
+A template for such Unilateral Undertakings will be available on the Council's webpages.
 Applicants will also be expected to pay the Council's reasonable legal costs.
 For major development it is expected that the requirement will be secured through a S106 agreement which is likely to be required in any event to secure other developer contributions.
-If this is not the case, the UU may be used. - 11.41 The requirement will also apply to replacement dwellings where the proposal results in an increase in the number of bedrooms.
-The amount to be applied will be based upon the increase in number of bedrooms the proposal results in.
+If this is not the case, the UU may be used.